ShyamChunduri/Book_Rating_Prediction/README.md

 4) Once we ran app.py it should start the server and we need to open  http://127.0.0.1:5000 in the browser and give AGE and Year the book was published.

-5) Once we give the above values it should give the rating that the user of that age would give to that book
+5) Once we give the above values it should give the rating that the user of that age would give to that book.

+## How to Run the python script for model implementation

+1) open book_rating_prediction.ipynb in jupyter notebook.

+2) run each cell and check the accuracies of the model for different k values and finalize a K value.